mushishi78/consequence/README.md

 NullMonad[0] >> ->(v) { v + 1 } # Consequence::NullMonad[0]
 ```

-This is different from the `<<` operation, because the proc isn't even run, so can cause no side effects:
+This is different from the `<<` operation, because the argument's `#call` method isn't even run, so can cause no side effects:

 ``` ruby
 NullMonad[0] << ->(v) { @side_effect = v + 1 }